sourcegraph/syntaxhighlight/README.md

 # syntaxhighlight

-A Go package for syntax highlighting of code.
+Package syntaxhighlight provides syntax highlighting for code.
+It currently uses a language-independent lexer and performs decently on JavaScript, Java, Ruby, Python, Go, and C.

 **[Documentation on Sourcegraph](https://sourcegraph.com/github.com/sourcegraph/syntaxhighlight)**